 - Opt for zero sugar

 Sugar adds sweetness and calories to matcha milk tea.
-If you’re watching your waistline, ask for zero sugar the next time you order.
+If you’re watching your waistline, ask for zero sugar or use a zero-sugar sweetener such as Monk Fruit the next time you order.

 - Substitute sugar and milk altogether